 Kids love to draw on a chalkboard.
 Motivate them to work on a Halloween theme when drawing – spiders, pumpkins anything they want.
 Get more ideas for it at Teaching Mama.

 Cute, little yarn monsters – that is one easy craft for Halloween.
-Bring your kids on this craft for a fun and memorable time.
-Grab some colorful yarn, some pipe cleaners and couple of eyes.
-Check out Blue Bear Wood for full tutorial.
+Grab some colorful yarn, pipe cleaners, and a couple of crafty eyes.
+Check out Blue Bear Wood for a full tutorial.

 Egg carton monsters

 Egg carton monsters are more cute and silly than they are spooky.
-Kids love them and can help you in the making process.
-You can reuse the empty egg cartons and get a fun craft as well.
-The Craft Train gives the full tutorial.
+Kids love them nonetheless.
+You can reuse the empty egg cartons and get fun going the way The Craft Train explains.

 Cupcake liner monster stick puppets

-Monster puppets sound really cool.
-And what’s even cooler is that they can be crafted from cupcake liners for your Halloween decorations.
-I Heart Crafty Things have created such cute and quirky monster puppets, check them out.
+Monster puppets sound really cool, and what’s even cooler is that they can be made from cupcake liners for your Halloween decorations.
+I Heart Crafty Things has details, check it out.

 DIY footprint window clings

 This is one of those easy Halloween crafts that any child can do.
-All that is required is some contact paper, acrylic paints, sand paper and few brushes.
-And Oh!
-A pair of teeny-tiny feet.
+All that is required is some contact paper, acrylic paints, sandpaper, and yeah, a pair of teeny-tiny feet.
 Check out the tutorial.